After you log in you will be presented with the following available commands in the vertical left hand side toolbar as shown below:

 Typical data that can be displayed beneath the seabed is for example:

 Reservoir maps Well placing maps Geological formations 3D scan of reservoirs 3D well trajectories

-Enables FPS Camera for 3D scene flythrough useful for screen recordings or live presentations.
+Enables Flythrough Camera Movement for 3D Viewport mode, which is useful for screen recordings or live presentations.

-To navigate in the FPS camera mode use the following keyboard commands:
+To navigate in the Flythrough camera mode use the following keyboard commands:

 2D / 3D Mode¶